 Their are numerous signs and indicators leading to the “Bar” inside the Uffizi.
 You can follow them for a coffee and incredible viewpoint.
 Picture featured above.

-11. Portraits of the Duke & Duchess of Urbino by Piero della Francesca
+11. Portraits of the Duke & Duchess of Urbino

 This is a very interesting and peculiar oil on wood painting depicting a very powerful couple, Federico da Montefeltro and Battista Sforza.
 The Sforza family ruled Milan for hundreds of years.
 The painting dates back to the late 15th century and is in fantastic condition.

-It was also painted after the young duchess died.
+The painting came to life just after the young duchess died.
 She fell ill at 26-years-old and succumbed to pneumonia.
 You will immediately recognize her pale skin which may be due to her being noble and avoiding the sun or that those who knew her described her as pale to Piero della Francesca.

-10. The Ognissanti Madonna by Giotto
+10. The Ognissanti Madonna

 Although this is not the first appearance, Giotto is the first western-European artists to depict 3 dimensional figures.
 What he did was was a catalyst for a new wave of art and considered highly innovative by artists like Botticelli and Michelangelo who came into their prime more than a century later.

 He started Ognissanti Madonna the year after he finished his frescoes in the Scrovegni Chapel which was his masterpieces and a supreme masterpiece in western civilization.
 Why was the chapel so important and what does it have to do with Ognissanti?